 A half-load sensor is also a really nifty feature which will help for those mid-week loads that can't wait until the weekend.
 This feature automatically senses the reduced load and makes adjustments to improve wash quality and energy usage.

 Overall, this is a solid 7kg integrated washer which may be perfect if you dry a lot of clothes indoors.

-With an 8Kg load capacity, the Hoover HBWM814D is ideally sized for a family-of-four.
+With an 9Kg load capacity, the Hoover HBWM914DC-80 is perfect for a larger family whose washing piles up quickly.

 Aside from the generous drum size, there are a few more features that make this Hoover design stand out.

 The first is the number of quick wash programs available.

-Many comparable models will just have one 30 minute program, but the Hoover HBWM814D has three!
+Many comparable models will just have one 30 minute program, but the Hoover HBWM914DC-80 has three!
 You can choose from either 14, 30, or 44 minute washes.